aws-samples/terraform-eks-workshop/workshop/content/basics/installation/_index.en.md

 hugo new intro/second-content/_index.md
 ```

-Feel free to edit thoses files by adding some sample content and replacing the `title` value in the beginning of the files.
+Feel free to edit those files by adding some sample content and replacing the `title` value in the beginning of the files.

 ## Launching the website locally